nickgammon/G-Pascal/markdown/assembler.md

 ## How to enter and assemble a program {#how_to_assemble}

-1. Enter the Editor from the main menu (type E) and use that to enter your program.
-Alternatively load it from your PC using the File menu.
+1. Use the Editor to enter your program (type "I" to insert text).
+Alternatively load it from your PC by using "LOAD".
 The Editor is described in a separate page.

-2. Type "A" from the main menu to assemble it and produce machine code.
+2. Type "A" to assemble it and produce machine code.

-3. If it assembles without errors type "R" from the main menu to run the code.
+3. If it assembles without errors type "R" to run the code.
 It will automatically start running at the location of the first byte of emitted machine code.
 It is probably useful to put a JMP there to go to where you want the code to start executing.
 Put a RTS at the end of your code to return to the G-Pascal system.
+Alternatively, JMP RESTART to do a "warm start" if you aren't sure a RTS will take you back to where you started.

 ---